hannahphan12/hannahphan12/README.md

 - 👋 A data analyst who develops and manages relational databases, constructs queries, and builds dashboards to create solutions for businesses.
-- 🤝 I’m looking to learn and collaborate on Python, SQL, Excel, and data visualization projects using Tableau and Power BI.
+- 👩🏻‍🎓 Studied Information Systems at University of Colorado Denver.
-- 📫 Reach me out via LinkedIn: https://www.linkedin.com/in/hannah-phan-/
+- 💬 Curious?
+Just ask! or reach me out via LinkedIn [hannahphan](https://www.linkedin.com/in/hannah-phan-/)!<br/>